p-ja/acme-fitness-store/lab-guide/Lab-5-Monitor-End-to-End.md

    ![](Images/mjv2-28-new.png)

-   > **Note:** The above spring apps can take upto 7 minutes to finish the restarting.Also, if any app failed to restart please run the above command again for the app only.
+   > **Note:** The above spring apps can take upto 7 minutes to finish the restarting.
+Also, if any app failed to restart please run the above command again for that app only.

 ### Task 4: Get the log stream for an Application